farrian917/open_docs/README.md

 # open_docs
-Documentation on electronic devices that I made.
+Documentation on electronic devices that i made.

+Here you will find some mini/micro modules with STM32 mcu.